What You Need to Know About Religious Worker

-In the United States, there were 53,200 jobs for Religious Worker in 2016 (in the United States for Religious Worker.
+In 2016, there was an estimated number of 53,200 jobs for Religious Worker in 2016 (in the United States for Religious Worker.
 New jobs are being produced at a rate of 7.7% which is above the national average.
 The Bureau of Labor Statistics predicts 4,100 new jobs for Religious Worker by 2026.
 The BLS estimates 7,700 yearly job openings in this field.

 The states with the most job growth for Religious Worker are Hawaii, North Carolina, and New York.
 Watch out if you plan on working in Montana, Pennsylvania, or Washington.
 These states have the worst job growth for this type of profession.